DonGill/PowerShell-Docs/wmf/5.1/features-scenarios-cache/DSCSigningValidations.md

 Set-DscLocalConfigurationManager -Path .\EnableSignatureValidation -Verbose
  ```

-Setting the above metaconfiguration on a node enables signature validation on downloaded configuration and modules.
+Setting the above metaconfiguration on a node enables signature validation on downloaded configurations and modules.
 The localconfigurationmanager will perform the following steps to verify the digital signatures.
 * Verify the signature on a configuration file (.MOF) is valid.
 It uses the powershell cmdlet [Get-AuthenticodeSignature](https://technet.microsoft.com/library/hh849805.aspx), which is extended in 5.1 to support MOF sigature validation.
-* Verify the certificate authority that authenticated the signer is trusted.
+* Verify the certificate authority that autherized the signer is trusted.
 * Download module/resource dependencies of the configuration to a temp location.
 * Verify the signature of the catalog included inside the module.
     * Find a <moduleName>.cat file and verify its signature using the cmdlet  [Get-AuthenticodeSignature](https://technet.microsoft.com/library/hh849805.aspx).